 In 1963, she was awarded the First Prize at the Ministry of Culture and Italian Cultural Institute in Beirut, Lebanon.
 In 1972, the Gulbenkian Foundation in Lisbon, Portugal, granted her an award for her accomplished artwork.

-In 1966, she returned to Beirut and began teaching at the Lebanese University.
-In 1975, the Lebanese Civil War erupted.
-An attack on her home city felt like an attack on her.
+Once she returned to Beirut and began teaching at the Lebanese University from 1975 to 1985.
+The Lebanese Civil War erupted in 1975 and the attack on her home city felt like an attack on her.
 Manoukian volunteered to teach painting and drawing to children from destroyed areas.
 Her paintings from the period of the Civil War depicted realistic portraits of the citizens of Beirut.

 Manoukian currently works and lives in Los Angeles, CA.